 Silverfish have definite environmental preferences.
 They thrive best when temperatures are between 72 and 81 degrees Fahrenheit, which is the temperature range commonly found in American homes.
 Silverfish are primarily nocturnal, so they prefer to establish residency in an area that offers cracks or other niches where they can hide during daylight hours.
 These pests also prefer humid conditions at least 75 percent relative humidity, making bathrooms an area that they commonly invade.
 However, any area that meets minimum requirements, such as areas around dishwashers, hot water heaters, sinks and furnaces, can also be the sites of silverfish colonies.

+Have you only seen silverfish in a few rooms?
+Good!
+Now check out the others.
+Even if you haven't seen one in a certain room, they are probably hiding out.
 Silverfish enjoy long lives that typically last between two and eight years.
 Each adult female can lay 100 or more eggs during her lifetime and each of her offspring can reach adulthood in as few as four weeks.
 Should the population become too numerous for the resources, some silverfish are likely to seek greener pastures and less-crowded conditions, such an another room in your house.

 Silverfish can be difficult to control with insecticides and the trick is to place it where the insects are most likely to contact them.
 Texas A&M University suggests treating the cracks and crevices where silverfish may be hiding, as well as the attic and empty spaces inside walls, with an insecticide labelled for silverfish or their cousins, firebrats.
-Products containing natural ingredients, such as boric acid, diotomaceous earth, thyme or clove oil, can be effective, as can manmade compounds such as permethrin, bifenthrin, or deltamethrin.
+Products containing natural ingredients, such as boric acid, diotomaceous earth, thyme or clove oil, can be effective, as can manmade compounds such as permethrin, bifenthrin or deltamethrin.
 Some products contain only a single ingredient, but others can be a combination of ingredients.
 Regardless of the formulation selected, it is important to follow all safety precautions included on the product's label.